srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn appeared as a celibate dwarf who is beautiful to the sight like a blue gem mercifully grew into a great form with the weapons such as conch and disc that also grew along with him and are great because of that, having great lotus feet that have the symbols that indicate that he is the master of srI mahAlakshmi, that stretched all the way to the devotees to be served by every one in all universes (matching their nature of being servitor) and manifested this form to my eyes.
+emperumAn appeared as a celibate dwarf who is beautiful to the sight like a blue gem, mercifully grew into a great form with the weapons such as conch and disc that also grew along with him and are great because of that.
+Having great lotus feet which have the symbols indicating that he is the master of srI mahAlakshmi, that stretched all the way to the devotees to be served by every one in all universes (matching their nature of being servitors), he manifested this form to my eyes.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam